dib-lab/elvers/docs/paladin.md

 ```
 Please see the [Paladin documentation](https://github.com/twestbrookunh/paladin) for info on the params you can pass into `paladin`.

-Be sure the modified lines go into the config file you're using to run `eelpond` (see [Understanding and Configuring Workflows](configure.md)).
+Be sure the modified lines go into the config file you're using to run `elvers` (see [Understanding and Configuring Workflows](configure.md)).

 ## Advanced Usage: Running PALADIN as a standalone rule

-You can run paladin as a standalone rule, instead of withing a larger `eelpond` workflow.
+You can run paladin as a standalone rule, instead of withing a larger `elvers` workflow.
 However, to do this, you need to make sure the input files are available.

 For paladin, you need both 1) an assembly, and 2) trimmed (and merged) input files.
-The assembly can be generated via another workflow, or passed to `eelpond` via the configfile.
+The assembly can be generated via another workflow, or passed to `elvers` via the configfile.

 Specifying an assembly:

-  1) If you've already run read trimming and want to use a Trinity assembly generated via `eelpond`, run the following:
+  1) If you've already run read trimming and want to use a Trinity assembly generated via `elvers`, run the following:

-    ./run_eelpond my_config plass_assemble paladin # eelpond will run or locate the plass assembly
+    ./run_elvers my_config plass_assemble paladin # elvers will run or locate the plass assembly

   2) Alternatively, you can input an assembly via the [assemblyinput](assemblyinput.md) utility rule, with an assembly in your `yaml` configfile.

-    ./run_eelpond assemblyinput paladin
+    ./run_elvers assemblyinput paladin

   In config file: